Christmas and New Year opening hours and pay dates

 If you have income from multiple sources

-If you have multiple sources of income, like a mixture of PAYE and shareholder-employee income, you may be eligible for a Multiple Employer Adjustment if the combined earnings in the levy calculation exceed the maximum liable income level for that levy year.
+If you have multiple sources of income, you may be eligible for a Multiple Employer Adjustment if the combined earnings in the levy calculation exceed the maximum liable income level for that levy year.

 Year starting from 1 April